TOMToolkit/tomtoolkit.github.io/docs/index.md

 [Creating Plots from TOM Data](/docs/plotting_data) - Learn how to create plots using plot.ly and your TOM data to display anywhere in your TOM.

+[The Permissions System](/docs/permissions) - Use the permissions system to limit access to targets in your TOM.

 ## Deployment
 Once you've got a TOM up and running on your machine, you'll probably want to deploy it somewhere so it is permanently accessible by you and your collegues.